 - In ascertaining the amount of surplus campaign funds, as defined in § 200(t), the candidate shall (a) take the total of all cash on hand (currency), balances on deposit in any bank or other depository institution, money orders, checks, traveler's checks or cash equivalents, certificates of deposit, treasury bills, and any other investment by the candidate or his or her committee valued at fair market value with the total amounts owed to the candidate or his or her committee in the form of credits, refunds or returns, or receivables and subtract therefrom the sum of the total amount of unpaid debts and obligations incurred with respect to the election. - (b) A candidate who has surplus campaign funds, as defined in § 200(t), not otherwise obligated for the payment of campaign expenses incurred, shall disclose on the final report filed following the general election, how such surplus funds were distributed.
-The surplus funds may be turned over to: - The Treasurer of Arkansas for the benefit of the General Revenue Fund Account of the (1) State Apportionment Fund; - (2) A political party as defined in Ark.
+Within thirty (30) days following the end of the month in which an election is held or a candidate has withdrawn, a candidate shall turn over surplus campaign funds to either: - (1) The Treasurer of Arkansas for the benefit of the General Revenue Fund Account of the State Apportionment Fund; - (2) A political party as defined in Ark.
 Code Ann. § 7-1-101 or a political party caucus of the Arkansas General Assembly, the Senate or House of Representatives;

-38 Arkansas Ethics Commission Opinion No. 92-EC-020.
-39 For the definition of fair market value, see § 200(i) supra.
+Arkansas Ethics Commission Opinion No. 92-EC-020.
+For the definition of fair market value, see § 200(i) supra.

-40 Ark.
+43 Ark.
 Code Ann. § 7-6-201(17)(B).